Auranite-Studio/CurseOfTheAbyssReborn/README.md

 ### Thirst Was Taken

 This mod adds integration with [Thirst Was Taken](https://github.com/ghen-git/Thirst-Mod), my personal favorite thirst mod.
 Strains of ascension associated with vomiting will cause exhaustion on thirst (in addition to hunger) if this mod is installed.

+### Scaled

+Though [Scaled](https://github.com/Lyof429/Scaled) does not interact with this mod, it is still recommended for those that seek increasing difficulty with depth.